BestTimesToVisit.com Logo

 Montreal Metro

 Tip:Purchase a multi-ride pass for better value.
 Download the STM app for schedules and real-time updates.
-Avoid rush hour (7-9 am and 5-7 pm) if possible, as trains can get crowded.
-Be mindful of personal space on crowded trains.
+Avoid rush hour (7-9 am and 5-7 pm) if possible; it can get very crowded.
+Be aware of the different fare zones if traveling further out.

 BIXI Bikeshare